 - Even Evil Has Standards: He insists that he and the other villains should be allowed to help the heroes stop Darkseid's invasion.

-- I Love Nuclear Power: His main superpower.
+- I Love Nuclear Power: His main superpower is firing concentrated blasts of radiation.

 - Mauve Shirt: One of only a handful of Legion members to survive the finale.